Apple Health is a place where you can store and track all of your health and fitness data in one place.

 - Withings Health Mate

 There are a few high-profile names that don't work with Apple Health that might be a cause for disappointment.
 Official Apple Health support for Fitbit doesn't exist for example.
 That being said, there's still an impressive amount of apps that are compatible to push a wide range of data into Health.

 How to connect an app with Apple Health

 How you push that data from those apps into Apple Health will vary.

-We've broken down how you can connect Strava to Apple Health for instance to give you example how it can look.
+We've broken down how you can connect Strava to Apple Health for instance to give you an example of how it can look.

 Here's how to connect an app to Apple Health: